 The members of the team behind Democracy For the U.S. are spread over the country — which also allows us to get the best angles.

 Democracy For the U.S. aims to be a safe haven for every reader who believes in a Free America.
 We aspire to be the information hub that provides breaking news on politics, healthcare, education, human rights and culture.

 Terms and Policies

-All product names, logos and images, copyrights, and trademarks mentioned are acknowledged as the registered intellectual property of their respective owners.
+All logos, product names, copyrights, trademarks, and images are acknowledged as the registered intellectual property of their respective owners.
 Reproduction without explicit permission is not allowed.